white-lab/protocols/protocols/PCR_Digest_Ligation.md

         band as finely as possible.
     9. Transfer gel fragment into 1.5 mL tube.
     10. Follow QIAEX II Gel Extraction Kit protocol to extract DNA from gel.
-    11. Store DNA elution at -20 °C or use immediately for ligation.
+    11. Store DNA elution at -20°C or use immediately for ligation.
 3. DNA Ligation
     1. Use a nano-spectrometer to measure the concentrations of your plasmids and insert.
 Calculate the molar ratio by dividing the mass of both by